 This is a great brunch spot close to the beach.
 It has a cool vibe and yummy foods with lots of healthy options.
 They often have live music at night on the weekends.
 Price: $-$$

 An awesome little coffee shop on the plaza in downtown and now a second larger location too.
+The coffee is stellar and you can always pick up a homemade Aussie pie, pastry, or even a pint of local beer.
+Coach and I love to go here for a quiet date-night.
 Locally owned by a very cool couple.
 Price: $

 Salt Life made its mark on Jax Beach and fortunately made the move to St. Augustine beach too.
 You can’t beat the beach vibe at this restaurant with it’s double deck bar, view of the ocean and impressive salt water fish tank.
 I am always pleased with our food as the seafood is fresh and innovative.
 It’s easy to find healthy options that are also delicious.
 We have found lunch time is the best time to go with kids to beat the usually big crowds. $-$$

 Here are some other great restaurants that I would recommend but haven’t quite gotten to fully describing them yet.
 Stay tuned for more info: